skupperproject/skupper-website/input/start/openshift.md

 ## Developer tools

-OpenShift provides a command-line tool called `oc` for operating OpenShift clusters.
+OpenShift provides a command-line tool called `oc` for controlling OpenShift resources and operating clusters.

 The `oc` command is a `kubectl` equivalent with extensions for OpenShift.
 The Skupper getting started guide uses `kubectl` for the